snapshot-labs/snapshot-strategies/src/strategies/sablier-v2/README.md

 For the best results, we recommend using the primary policies.

-1. The first option is to use the `withdrawable-recipient` policy alongside `erc20-balance-of`.
+1. The best option is to combine the `withdrawable-recipient` policy with `erc20-balance-of`.
 Doing so will aggregate tokens streamed but not withdrawn yet, as well as tokens in the user's wallet.
-2. The second best option is using `reserved-recipient` with `erc20-balance-of`.
-It will aggregate: tokens streamed but not withdrawn yet, unstreamed funds (accessible in the future) and finally, tokens in the user's wallet.
+2. The second best option is to combine `reserved-recipient` with `erc20-balance-of`.
+They will aggregate (i) tokens streamed but not withdrawn yet, (ii) unstreamed funds (which will become available in the future), and (iii) the tokens in the user's wallet.

 ### Details and Caveats